lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 // ...
 ```

 Edit `src/components/App.js` for our big change.
-We'll remove our test code and change the component from a stateless to a stateful component, so it's aware of our authentiation situation.
+We'll remove our test code and change the component from a stateless functon component to a stateful class component, so it's aware of our authentication situation.

 ```js
 // src/components/App.js